On pure monomorphisms and pure epimorphisms in accessible categories: Introduction

 By Lemma~\ref{limits-preserved}, any limit in $\sA_{<\kappa}$ is also a limit in~$\sA$.
 In particular, this applies to pullbacks.
 So pullbacks of the cospans $(q,g)$ in $\sA_{<\kappa}$ remain pullbacks in~$\sA$.
 Since $\kappa$\+directed colimits in $\sA$ preserve pullbacks by Lemma~\ref{directed-colimits-commute-with-small-limits}, we have shown that condition~(i$^*$) for $\cQ$ in $\sA_{<\kappa}$ implies condition~(i$^*$) for $\cP$ in~$\sA$.

-The proof of the assertion that conditions~(i$^*$) and~(ii$^*$) for $\cQ$ in $\sA_{<\kappa}$ imply condition~(ii$^*$) for $\cP$ in $\sA$ is somewhat similar, and based on the arguments above together with Lemma~\ref{small-colimits-preserved}.
+The proof of the assertion that conditions~(i$^*$) and~(ii$^*$) for $\cQ$ in $\sA_{<\kappa}$ imply condition~(ii$^*$) for $\cP$ in $\sA$ is somewhat similar, and based on the arguments above together with Lemmas~\ref{small-colimits-preserved} and~\ref{effective-epimorphisms-lemma}.
 By assumption, every morphism $q\in\cQ$ is the coequalizer in $\sA_{<\kappa}$ of its kernel pair in~$\sA_{<\kappa}$.
 We have already seen that the kernel pair of~$q$ in~$\sA_{<\kappa}$ is also the kernel pair of~$q$ in~$\sA$.
 By the second assertion of Lemma~\ref{small-colimits-preserved}, any finite colimit that exists in $\sA_{<\kappa}$ is also a colimit in~$\sA$.
 Therefore, $q$~is the coequalizer in $\sA$ of its kernel pair in~$\sA$.
-In the context of a morphism $p\in\cP$, it remains to say that $p$~is a $\kappa$\+directed colimit in $\sA^\to$ of morphisms $q\in\cQ$, and $\kappa$\+directed colimits always preserve coequalizers.
+So $q$~is an effective epimorphism in~$\sA$.
+Now any morphism $p\in\cP$ is a $\kappa$\+directed colimit in $\sA^\to$ of morphisms $q\in\cQ$, and $\kappa$\+directed colimits of effective epimorphisms in $\sA$ are effective epimorphisms in $\sA$ by Lemma~\ref{effective-epimorphisms-lemma}(b).

 Let us prove that conditions~(i$^*$) and~(iii$^*$) for $\cQ$ in $\sA_{<\kappa}$ imply condition~(iii$^*$) for $\cP$ in~$\sA$.
 The assertion concerning the identity morphisms is obvious.
 We need to show that the class $\cP$ is closed under compositions.
 Let $p'\:C\rarrow D$ and $p''\:D\rarrow E$ be two morphisms belonging to~$\cP$.
 By Proposition~\ref{accessible-subcategory}, in order to prove that the composition $p=p''\circ p'$ belongs to $\cP$, we need to check that every morphism $t\rarrow p$ in $\sA^\to$ from a morphism~$t$ with $\kappa$\+presentable domain and codomain, $t\in(\sA^\to)_{<\kappa} =(\sA_{<\kappa})^\to$, into the morphism~$p$ factorizes as $t\rarrow q\rarrow p$, where $q\in\cQ$.
 So we have a commutative diagram